 If centrifuging samples, the centrifuge should be validated so that post-centrifuged samples contain less than 10,000 platelets/microliter.
-Centrifuged and processed plasma can be stored at -20° C for 2 weeks and should be transferred to $\leq$ -70° C for longer storage, including shipment.
+Centrifuged samples should be frozen and can be stored at -20° C for 2 weeks.
+Samples should be transferred to $\leq$ -70° C for longer storage, including shipment.